permeation grouting slide

 Cleaner

 Permeation grouting equipment is compact & electrically-powered.
-Dustless drilling is easily accomplished for interior applications.
+Dustless drilling is typical for interior applications.
 Mechanical connections in all components of the injection equipment ensure no loose material.

 Less Disruptive

 Compared to underpinning, permeation grouting is phenomenally less disruptive.
 Typical deep foundation repairs require 8″ diameter holes drilled through floors, and large access pits dug next to foundations.
-Deep soil stabilization only requires 1 5/8″ access holes drilled through floors.
-3/8″ diameter injection pipes driven into the soil to be treated.
+Deep soil stabilization only requires 1-5/8″ access holes drilled through floors, with 1/2″ diameter injection pipes driven into the treatment area.

 Faster